The Clear Edge

 Failure Pattern 1: Forgot to track

-When you get busy, 2 pm arrives and you realize you haven’t tracked since 9 am.
+When you get busy, 2 pm hits and you realize you haven’t tracked since 9; you try to reconstruct the morning, guess your way through it, and end up with data that’s effectively useless.

 The fix: